-The Guardians of the Keeper: The Temple of Uriah is the first installment of a young adult trilogy, filled with all your favorite things: mystery, action, slow-burning romance, and—my personal favorite—bomb characters who will become your best friends.
+The Temple of Uriah is a young adult novel filled with all your favorite things: mystery, action, slow-burning romance, and—my personal favorite—bomb characters who will become your best friends.
 My original concept was a story about a super hero who wasn’t super.
 Someone everyone doubts (and who doubts herself), but in the end, it turns out she was the right person for the job the whole time.

 You’ll have to read the story…